Tumbura Airport

 Tumbura Airport is an airport serving Tumbura in South Sudan.

 Location

-Tumbura Airport (IATA: n/a, ICAO: HSTU) is located in Tumbura County in Gbudwe, in the town of Tumbura, near the International borders with the Democratic Republic of the Congo and the Central African Republic.
+Tumbura Airport (IATA: n/a, ICAO: HSTU) is located in Tumbura County in the town of Tumbura in Western Equatoria, near the International borders with the Democratic Republic of the Congo and the Central African Republic.
 This location lies approximately 465 km, by air, northwest of Juba International Airport, the largest airport in South Sudan.
 The geographic coordinates of Tumbura Airport are: 5° 36' 0.00" N, 27° 28' 21.00"E (Latitude: 5.6000; Longitude: 27.4725).
 This airport is situated 680 m above sea level.
 It has a single unpaved runway, which measures 1247 m in length.

 Overview

 Tumbura Airport is a small civilian airport that serves the town of Tumbura and surrounding communities.
 There are no scheduled airline flights at Tumbura Airport.